TrevorHeyl/Zephyr_potpourri_WROVERKit/README.rst

 This application can be built and executed as follows:

-First make sure the toolchain is installed and the toolchain env paths
+First make sure the toolchain is installed

 From inside zephyrproject/zephyr: